sup95/TF-Dice-Roll/README.md

 # TF-Dice-Roll
-Demonstrating 10 rolls of two dice in TensorFlow
+Demonstrates ten rolls of two dice in TensorFlow.